Dutch Neanderthal now has a face

 Krijn lived in the prehistoric landscape that is now under the North Sea, more than 50,000 years ago.
 The sea level was then 50 metres lower than it is today.
 Mammoths, woolly rhinoceroses, reindeer, horses, and Neanderthals roamed this steppe, which was cold but offered food in abundance.
 This region, Doggerland, and its inhabitants form the subject of the exhibition of the same name in the Rijksmuseum van Oudheden.

 The exhibition tells the story of almost one million years of human habitation and of the changing landscape and climate of this rich, vast prehistoric landscape off the Dutch coast.
 Krijn and the other finds show that further research and protection of the North Sea floor are of great scientific importance to Dutch and international archaeology and palaeontology.

-The reconstructed face of Neanderthal Krijn (photo © Servaas Neijens)
+The reconstructed face of the 'first Dutch Neanderthal' Krijn (photo © Servaas Neijens)

 Luc Amkreutz, Curator Prehistoric Collections, and paleo-artist Adrie Kennis talk about the face that Neanderthal Krijn was given (duration: 3 minutes)

 Curator Luc Amkreutz guides you through the exhibition ‘Doggerland - Lost World in the North Sea' (duration: 14 minutes)

 Krijn's fossilized orbital bone (photo © Servaas Neijens)

 One of the phases in the construction of the face (photo © Kennis & Kennis Reconstructions)